Back to Blog

 Honeypots themselves aren't an issue.
 Their potential use against law-abiding citizens is.
 It sets a dangerous precedent, allowing institutions to mix the two groups and spy on them equally.

 That's why it's extremely important to choose cybersecurity tools with a clean slate and no logs to give away to the government.
+Why use a VPN, for example, which you cannot trust?
 You can be sure that CometVPN is a reliable choice without any security backdoors.

 Can Hackers Detect Honeypot?